 Here, he expresses his distrust, noting how people change for money and fame.

-The term “chameleons” reflects how some adjust their behavior based on what’s most beneficial to them, revealing the superficiality in relationships.
+The term “chameleons” shows how some adjust their behavior based on what’s most beneficial to them, revealing the superficiality in relationships.

 Verse: Pain and Perseverance